 Lexie Ching, ND Naturopathic Physician

-Dr. Lexie Ching is a licensed Naturopathic physician providing individualized and evidence-based treatments for every patient.
+Dr. Lexie Ching is a licensed Naturopathic physician in Bend Oregon providing individualized and evidence-based treatments for every patient.
 She earned her Doctorate of Naturopathic Medicine from the National University of Natural Medicine (NUNM) in Portland, Oregon.
 Prior to her studies at NUNM, she received a Bachelor of Science in Human Physiology.

 She strongly believes in the power of human body to heal itself and actively engages her patients in their health care by sharing her knowledge of the science and art of the human body.
 In order to support the body in achieving a healthy balance, Dr. Lexie implements a combination of standard-of-care medicine with other naturopathic treatments, such as botanical medicine, nutritional medicine, homeopathy, orthopedic medicine and functional medicine tests and assessments.